 Fertilizing Your Trees

 Fertilizer is less important than pruning when it comes to revitalizing old apple trees.
 Get the soil tested to determine the need for lime, potassium (K) and magnesium (Mg).
-Your UMaine Extension county office can provide soil test instructions and order forms, or contact the Maine Soil Testing Lab—call (207) 581-3591.
+Your UMaine Extension County Office can provide soil test instructions and order forms, or contact the Analytical Lab and Maine Soil Testing Service, call 207.581.3591.

 Nitrogen (N) is the one nutrient that you should apply with caution.
 Renovation pruning is usually quite severe, and if too much nitrogen is provided, the vegetative regrowth can be excessive.
 Unless the old tree is nearly dead, withhold N during renovation.

 Once the severe pruning is finished, use the 12- to 18-inch rule for shoot growth.
 If there is less than 12 inches of shoot growth, increase the fertilizer; 12 to 18 inches, apply the same amount as last year; more than 18 inches, do not apply any nitrogen.
 Typical nitrogen applications for standard-sized trees would range from 0.5 to 1 pound of actual nitrogen per tree per year.
 If nitrogen was applied during renovation, halve these amounts.